Judges 13:1-25

 What a resource is available to us!
 Let us purpose to make sure we utilize it on a regular basis.

 The first verse of our text tells us that the Children of Israel corrupted themselves and did evil again in the sight of the Lord.
-The Lord delivered them into the hand of the Philistines who oppressed them for forty years.
-It was during this forty-year period that an angel appeared unto Manoah’s wife.
-Manoah was a Danite.
-The town in which he lived, Zorah, once belonged to the tribe of Judah, but later was given to the tribe of Dan.
-The angel gave Manoah’s wife the news that she would conceive and bear a child who would be a Nazarite and would begin to deliver the Children of Israel from the bondage of the Philistines.
+The Lord delivered them into the hand of the Philistines, who oppressed them for forty years.
+It was during this forty-year period that an angel appeared to a barren woman and her husband, Manoah, announcing that a son would be born to them, along with specific instructions regarding the child’s care (verses 1-8).
+Even before the child’s birth, God assigned him a task: Samson was to begin to deliver Israel out of the hand of the Philistines.

-It is interesting to note that when the angel appeared a second time to the wife of Manoah and she called her husband, he also knew that the man was an angel of the Lord.
-The angel reiterated to him how his wife needed to observe all that he commanded her while she carried the baby.
-Manoah responded by asking the angel to stay and eat with them and also asked him his name.
-The angel replied that Manoah needed to sacrifice unto God rather than be bothered with feeding him or knowing his name, which evidently was a secret.
-Manoah obeyed and offered a sacrifice unto God, and it says in verse 19 that “the angel did wonderously,” while Manoah and his wife looked on.
-A flame issued from the rock, as in the case of Gideon’s sacrifice (Judges 6:21), and consumed the sacrifice.
-The angel of the Lord then ascended in this flame.
+Verses 9-21 record that when the angel appeared a second time to the wife of Manoah, she called her husband.
+The angel reiterated to him how his wife needed to observe all that he commanded her while she carried the baby, and Manoah responded by inviting the angel to stay and eat with them and asking his name.
+The angel replied that Manoah needed to sacrifice unto God rather than be concerned about feeding him or knowing his name.
+When Manoah obeyed and offered a sacrifice unto God, “the angel did wonderously” while Manoah and his wife looked on.
+A flame came from the rock and consumed the sacrifice, and then the divine visitor ascended in the flame.
+Verse 21 indicates that it was not until this point that Manoah and his wife fully realized that “the man of God” was an “angel of the LORD.”

 (Hannah’s Bible Outlines - Used by permission per WORDsearch)